dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 ---

 `boto3` is synchronous, but Amazon Bedrock's `converse_stream()` returns an `EventStream` that yields response events over time.
-That makes it a better example than one blocking S3 upload: a FastAPI app needs to read a blocking stream without freezing its event loop, then send each text delta back to the HTTP client as it arrives.
+A FastAPI app needs to read that blocking stream without freezing its event loop, then send each text delta back to the HTTP client as it arrives.

 ## TL;DR

 - `BedrockRuntime.Client.converse_stream()`: starts a model response stream; the returned `EventStream` yields events such as `contentBlockDelta`.
-- `ThreadPoolExecutor`: runs the blocking Bedrock request and its event iterator outside FastAPI's event-loop thread.
+- `ThreadPoolExecutor`: runs the blocking Bedrock request and its event iterator outside FastAPI's event-loop thread; configure its process-wide capacity with `APP_MAX_WORKERS`.
 - `loop.run_in_executor()`: sends that blocking stream pump to a specific, bounded executor.
 - `asyncio.Queue`: transfers deltas from the executor thread to the async HTTP